pluarant/pluarant.github.io/documentation/api/real-time-api/listeners.md

 Following is listener:

 - **mesibo_onConnectionStatus**, Invoked when the connection status is changed.
-It is also invoked when the token is about to be expired.
+It is also invoked when the token is about to expire.
   - status

 ### File Transfer Handler
 File Transfer handler is invoked when mesibo need to upload or download a file.
-Since mesibo allows you to use your own server, mesibo let you do the file transfer.

 It is defined as following: